axisgroup/design-process/1-Understand/Methods/survey.md

 ##### Close ended/quantitative questions
 Close ended questions can be answered with a fixed set of options like yes/no or, a likert scale, checkboxes, radio buttons etc. They are useful when trying to quantify things and makes data analysis easier.

+##### Tips
+* Use language that’s easy to understand
+* Order the questions to have some logical flow
+* Use a neutral tone that will not bias the user
+* Front load the most important questions in case people lose interest
+* Keep the survey length short
+* Include options like don’t know, not applicable